 Also of interest is that Shakopee has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Shakopee are very well educated compared to the average community in the nation: 36.47% of adults in Shakopee have a bachelor's degree or even advanced degree.
+The education level of Shakopee citizens is very high relative to the national average among all cities (21.84%): 35.44% of adults in Shakopee have a bachelor's degree or even advanced degree.

 The per capita income in Shakopee in 2010 was $33,631, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $134,524 for a family of four.
 However, Shakopee contains both very wealthy and poor people as well.

 Shakopee is a very ethnically-diverse city.
 The people who call Shakopee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shakopee residents report their race to be White, followed by Asian.
 Important ancestries of people in Shakopee include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Shakopee is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Vietnamese.